subirvarma/GeneralCognitics/_posts/StatisticalMechanics.md

 In this case a microstate would correspond to a particular joint orientation of their individual spins, for example the microstate $(P,Q)$ would correspond to $P$ atoms with spins pointing up and the $Q$ atoms with spins pointing down.
 This system, which is called the Ising model, is analysed in more detail in the following sections.

-Define the entropy of the system as
+A fundamental quantity in Statistical Mechanics is the entropy of a system, which is defined as

 $$ S = -\sum_{i=1}^N p_i \log p_i\ \ \ \ \ \ \ \ (5) $$